 For example, it used to be difficult to sync built files from a developer’s local machine to remote.
 Garden’s previous hot reload mode made the assumption that any code that needed to be compiled would be synced over to the remote and compiled there.

 But sometimes, the remote is just not as efficient as a Macbook Pro.
 In those cases, users want to compile code locally and then send it over to the remote.
 Garden now makes that much easier than it used to.

-All Kubernetes hot reloading features are part of the free and open source Garden Core.
+All Kubernetes code synchronization features are part of the free and open source Garden Core.
 To get started with Garden Core, head on over to our docs.